equino-actracker/actracker-search-feeder/README.md

 ## Setting up infrastructure
 Locally setup infrastructure is required to run the application.
-The maven goal `docker-compose:up` should be run prior to application startup to ensure, that all the required infrastructure has been set up locally (docker and docker-compose needs to be installed):
+The maven goal `docker-compose:up` should be run prior to application startup to ensure that all the required infrastructure components have been set up locally (docker and docker-compose needs to be installed):

 `./mvnw docker-compose:up`